BCoLab/pyRecAid/README.md

 # Installation Guide
 Simply download or clone the directory to a desired location on your local system (extract the .zip file in case of downloading).
 Then redirect to this folder on your system to find the following files and folders:

-src → here you will see the program scripts including the main method […]. files → here you will see the manual.pdf containing user guide.
+main directory → here you will see the program scripts including the main method […].
+Files → here you will see the manual.pdf containing user guide and the yml file for conda environment.

 Prior to the installation you should have a distribution of Python3 interpreter installed on your system (we recommend the anaconda distribution).
 Instructions on how to run the program methods on Windows and Linux machines are described below: